Green Acres Mall: History

-The main atrium of the mall.

 Green Acres Mall was built in 1956 on the northern portion of Curtiss Airfield and was one of Long Island's first open air malls.
 It was partially built on the former site of the Columbia Aircraft Corporation.
+During the mall's early years, WMCA 'Good Guys' would broadcast from the mall – as would WABC.

-In 1968, the mall was enclosed "to create an even more appealing shopping environment."
-At the time, there were three anchor stores, Lane's, JCPenney, and Gimbels.
-There were more renovations and an expansion in 1983 including adding a second level, food court and a fourth anchor store, Sears.
+In 1968, the mall was enclosed, in order "to create an even more appealing shopping environment."
+At the time, there were three anchor stores: Lane's, JCPenney, and Gimbels.
+There were further renovations as well as an expansion in 1983 – including the addition of both the mall's second floor and a food court, along with the opening of Sears as a fourth anchor store.

-In the Green Acres' early days, WMCA 'Good Guys' would broadcast from the mall – as would WABC.

-To better compare to Long Island's largest mall, Roosevelt Field, multimillion-dollar renovations to the food court were completed in 2006, and the mall's ceilings and floors completed in March 2007.
-New to the area is a Best Buy, PetSmart and a BJ's Wholesale Club which opened in early 2007.
+To better compete with Roosevelt Field – Long Island's largest shopping mall, a multimillion-dollar food court renovation project was completed in 2006, and the renovation of the mall's ceilings and floors was completed in March 2007.
+Additionally, a Best Buy, PetSmart, and BJ's Wholesale Club all opened at the mall in early 2007.

+The mall was owned and operated by Vornado Realty Trust until January 2013.
+It was announced in May 2012 that Vornado planned to sell the mall and some of its other retail centers, and in October 2012, it was announced that the mall was being sold to The Macerich Company in a deal that completed in the beginning of 2013.
+As of 2026, Macerich remains the owner and operator of the mall.

+In 2024, it was announced that the mall would undergo a major renovation and expansion project.
+As part of the project, the former Sears space would be partially demolished and replaced with expanded retail, dining, and entertainment options and enhanced amenities.